christopher-l-ahmed/population-burden-gap/README.md

 # The Easy Way to Use This GitHub Repository
-If you’re newer to GitHub or newer to working with multiple R and Quarto files, this section is for you.
-I’ll walk you through:

-1. The different files in my repository and the tasks they run (at a high level)
-2. Why I used several Quarto and R files (instead of one long script)

-After that, you'll be ready to start running the R code in this repository with ease!

-## <span style="color:#2e6f40;">The Easy Way to Use This GitHub Repository</span>

 If you’re newer to GitHub or to working with multiple R and Quarto files, this section is for you.
 I’ll walk you through:

 - the different files in my repository and the tasks they run (at a high level)